|Name||Christie, William Henry Mahoney|

-By 1889, Christie had been Astronomer Royal for eight years and overseen a considerable expansion in the number of telescopes both deployed and planned.
+By 1888, Christie had been Astronomer Royal for seven years and overseen a considerable expansion in the number of telescopes both deployed and planned.
 But the number of staff both permanent and temporary had remained essentially unchanged.
-Unable to secure funding for additional assistants, Christie did secure an increase in the budget for temporary computers in 1889, allowing their number to rise from 14 to 22 within two years.
+Unable to secure funding for additional assistants, Christie did manage to secure an increase in the budget for temporary computers.

 Extra computers were all very well, but what Christie really wanted was more assistants.
 To this end, he therefore made the decision to experiment with employing ‘Lady Computers’.
 Only women who had graduated at a University Ladies’ College were considered.
 Four such assistants were taken on in 1890: a Miss Clemes, together with Miss Rix and Miss Furniss from Newnham College Cambridge and Miss Everett from Girton College Cambridge.
 All four began work on 14 April (RGO7/29).
 Clemes appears to have left very quickly and Furniss who resigned in 1891 was replaced by Annie Russell (RGO7/29), a contemporary of Everett’s at Girton.
 Although older and considerably better educated than the Boy Computers, their pay and conditions were the same.
 But unlike the boys who were generally still living with their parents, the Lady computers had to find (and presumably pay for) their own accommodation.
-Rix resigned in 1892 on health grounds, Everett secured a position at the Observatory in Potsdam in 1895 and Russell resigned a few weeks later on 31 October to marry her colleague E Walter Maunder at the end of the year.
+Rix resigned in 1892 on health grounds, Everett secured a position at the Observatory in Potsdam in 1895.
+Russell resigned a few weeks later on 31 October and married her colleague E Walter Maunder at the end of the year.

 In 1891, Christie was authorised to employ two additional assistants.
 But he remained unsatisfied.
 The increasing reliance on the Temporary Computers to do work that in the past would have been done by assistants was stating to compromise the continuity of the Greenwich series of observations.
 By the time they had gained enough experience to become really useful, they hit the age bar and would leave.
 The problem in his view, was exacerbated by the fact that since 1873, all new second class assistants had been appointed by the civil service commissioners through open competition – a system that failed to ensure that candidates were qualified as observers.